engineblock/engineblock-docs/docsrc/content/user-guide/standard_metrics.md

 The phase timer starts just before the cycle action is called within each thread, and ends immediately after it returns.
 It also measures the "full cycle" of a single cycle when multi-phase actions are not part of an activity.

+{{< note >}}
+The phases feature will be deprecated in a future version of EngineBlock.
+Activity types that need this feature will be responsible for implementing something equivalent.
+This change is necessary to simplify the API for developers.
+{{< /note >}}

 ## Metrics Visually